 Board of Directors Revision Dates: 5/6/2010, 1/18/2013, 11/21/2014, 5/19/2017, 2/15/2019

 Summary: Financial guidelines for locals with checkbooks.

-Local Audit Committee shall consist of at least three members who are not local or regional officers.
+- Local Audit Committee shall consist of at least three members who are not local or regional officers.
 The committee members shall be in good standing and appointed by motion by the local, multiple locals may use the same audit committee.
 The committee shall review the local financial records as needed, at least annually.
-A report covering the period of January 1 to December 31 of the prior calendar year must be submitted by March 15th of each year to the MAPE Finance Committee after being presented to the local membership and will consist of the following:
+A report covering the period of January 1 to December 31 of the prior calendar year must be submitted by March 15th of each year to the Board of Directors' Finance Workgroup after being presented to the local membership and will consist of the following: